 This minor offers you the opportunity to become more knowledgeable in the field of criminal justice.
 This minor can enhance the career opportunities for liberal arts and other majors.
 It is available to students who are enrolled in baccalaureate programs other than the Bachelor of Science in Public Affairs with a Major in Criminal Justice degree program.

-Professor Jospeter Mbuba, Ph.D., engages his students in community service while examining criminal justice issues.
+Professor Jospeter Mbuba, Ph.D., engages his students in class while examining criminal justice issues.

 “Another reason why I have chosen the Department of Public Policy is because of the class types.
 I get to learn about things that matter to me, like politics, the criminal justice system, and current economic issues.
 In class, we get to learn firsthand how processes work.
 One of my favorite class activities is pretending to be a member of the court, like the judge, defendant, or jury, and determining sentences and other outcomes.
 Students get a good grasp of how it is in real life.
 The world of criminal justice is exciting and always changing.
 I find myself enjoying my classes.
 Because of all the resources, skills and techniques I have learned, and opportunities, I feel like when I graduate I will be prepared for a job that will make a difference.”

 Marysia Zilka, Criminal Justice Major, Class of 2014